bdixon300/hft_system/README.md

 - SPSC / SPMC for lock free IPC (between packet parser and orderbook??) ?? - may not be needed for smaller security sizes

-Current Lateny level
+Current Lateny level (on Apple M4 chip when run locally)

-- 3 microseconds from packet hitting nic to before orderbook
+- 3-4 microseconds from packet hitting nic to OUTCH message sent

 Low latency Optimizations